cmu-sei/crucible/docs/cite/index.md

 1. Click on the **+** on the Teams section.
 2. Add a **Name** for the team.
-3. Add a **Short Name** for the team, which could be the team's acryonym.
+3. Add a **Short Name** for the team, which could be the team's acronym.
 4. Select the **Team Type**, which contains the following options: Individual Organization, Other, and Official Score Contributor.
 5. Click **Save**.